Risk premium and rough volatility: Modelling the risk premium process: A practical approach

-Already in the uncorrelated case the computation of $\EE^\QQ[v_t]$ becomes very costly, having to solve a PDE for each time~$t$.
-In the correlated case there is no hope to obtain any semi-analytic result since one would need to compute cross terms and there is no tool coming from It\^o's calculus available in that case.
+Already in the uncorrelated case the computation of $\EE^\QQ[v_t]$ becomes very costly, having to solve a quadratic ODE (with time-dependent coefficients) for each time~$t$.
+In the correlated case there is no hope to obtain any semi-analytic result since one would need to compute cross terms and there is no tool coming from It\^o's calculus available in that case. { The approach in this section was essentially \textit{top-down}, meaning that we specified a form for the market price of volatility risk~$\lambda$ and deduced the shape of the model with this specification.
+Unfortunately, our analysis showed that this may ultimately not be so successful as the final form of the model is rather intricate, probably too much so for practical purposes.
+Alternatively, one may first infer some shape of~$\lambda$ from market data (short rate of interest, expected returns and instantaneous volatility) and then use it to price options under~$\QQ$. }